LanceSissing/boardwalk-games/refs/user-stories-Boardwalk.md

 - User story: As a Casual Gamer, I want to see high-quality images and engaging descriptions of the café's ambience and some of the available games, so I can decide if it's the right place for me to relax and have fun.

 Acceptance Criteria
-- The homepage features a carousel with high-quality images of the café and game selection that rotates automatically and allows manual navigation.
+- The homepage features a carousel with high-quality images of the cafe and game selection that rotates automatically and allows manual navigation.
 - Engaging descriptions of the café's ambience and available favourite games are displayed clearly and concisely within the site's content.
 - The homepage layout prominently features the images and descriptions in an uncluttered manner.